What is a VAT security bond and do I need to give one?

 There may be grounds for appeal if you feel the notice is unjustified, and wish to challenge HMRC’s decision.

 HMRC may write to you initially to warn you of the situation regarding your VAT liability.
-A VAT security bond notice of requirement, or NOR, is the official notification, however, and details their full requirements.
+A VAT security bond Notice of Requirement, or NOR, is the official notification, however, and details HMRC's full requirements.

 • How much you need to pay